s3ql/s3ql/developer-notes/block_cache.md

 **Tasks:** A FUSE handler task, potentially interacting with upload workers via lock contention.

 1. `cache.is_full()` may be true — calls `evict()` (see 6.6) before acquiring any lock.
-2. `await self.mlock.acquire(inode, blockno)` — acquires entry lock.
+2. `await self.block_lock.acquire(inode, blockno)` — acquires block lock.
 3. Calls `_get_entry()`:
    - **Cache hit:** `move_to_end()`, return entry.
    - **Cache miss, no DB row:** Create new empty `CacheEntry`, add to cache, return.
    - **Cache miss, DB row exists:** Download from backend.
-Acquires then immediately releases `(obj_id,)` lock as an upload barrier (see 5.3).
+Acquires then immediately releases `obj_lock` keyed by `obj_id` as an upload barrier (see 5.3).
 Opens a `.tmp` file, downloads, fsyncs, renames to final name.
 Creates `CacheEntry`, adds to cache and updates `cache.size`.
 4. `oldsize = el.size` recorded.
 5. Entry yielded to caller.
 Caller reads or writes.
-6. `finally` block: `cache.size += el.size - oldsize`, then releases entry lock.
+6. `finally` block: `cache.size += el.size - oldsize`, then releases block lock.

 The `cache.size` update in step 6 requires that no other task modified `el.size` concurrently.
-This is guaranteed because the entry lock was held throughout.
+This is guaranteed because the block lock was held throughout.

 ### 6.3 Upload of a New Object